Alex-Guima/Alex-Guima/README.md

 ## About me:

-  I'm an Aspiring Back-end Developer, who loves to overcome challenges and solve problems using technology.
+  I'm an Back-end Developer, who loves to overcome challenges and solve problems using technology.

   Based in Rio de Janeiro, Brazil.